Patreon: History

 In January 2017, Patreon announced that it had sent over $100,000,000 to creators since its inception.

 In May 2017, Patreon announced that it had over 50,000 active creators and 1 million monthly patrons, and was on track to send over $150 million to creators in 2017.
 In June 2017, Patreon announced a suite of tools for creators to run membership businesses on the Patreon platform.
 Notable improvements included a customer relationship management system, a mobile app called Lens, and a service to set up exclusive livestreams.

 In August 2018, Patreon announced the acquisition of Memberful, a membership services company.

-In October 2021, Patreon confirmed they were looking into implementing cryptocurrencies and NFTs after creators expressed interests in having the opportunity to offer exclusive memberships and benefits to their patrons through a coin or token.
+In April 2020, citing the COVID-19 pandemic as a means of financial difficulty for the economy, the company laid off 30 employees or 13% of its workforce at the time.
+In April 2021, the company laid off 36 employees or 13% of its workforce despite reporting recent growth.
+In October 2021, Patreon confirmed it was looking into implementing cryptocurrencies and NFTs after creators expressed interests in having the opportunity to offer exclusive memberships and benefits to its patrons through a coin or token.

-In March 2022, Patreon announced that they have more than 250,000 creators who are using the platform, and there are more than 8 million active patrons from 200+ countries.
+In March 2022, Patreon announced that it had more than 250,000 creators who were using the platform, and there were more than eight million active patrons from more than 200 countries.

-In September 2022, Patreon announced they were laying off 80 people, representing about 17% of their staff.
+In September 2022, Patreon announced it was laying off 80 people, representing about 17% of its staff.
+As part of the layoffs, the company also announced that it would be closing its Dublin and Berlin offices.

+In October 2023, Patreon announced a full redesign of its interface and brand identity, including new features like community chats.
+Patreon also announced the acquisition of Moment, a ticketed live streaming platform.